-Prices shown are in CA$, per person based on two people sharing a twin room.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room.
 Single rooms may be accommodated on request, depending on availability, as the lodge only has 12 rooms.

 009633 - W20

 Meet your Arctic Haven group at the Air Tindi hangar at Yellowknife airport for a 2:00pm departure.
 The charter plane will fly you the 500 miles to Arctic Haven Wilderness Lodge.
 The baggage allowance for the charter flight from Yellowknife to Arctic Haven is 44 lbs (20 kg) per person which includes a carry-on.
 Please let us know if you will have additional gear, such as photographic equipment.

 The plane is a modern and comfortable aircraft, either a Dash-8 38-passenger turbo-prop, a Dash-7, 40 passenger aircraft or a Dornier 228, 19 passenger turbo-prop.
 You will pass from trees, across the tree line and over the Barren Lands; it’s time to sit back and relax.
 Flying to Arctic Haven, you’ll see the Barrens from the air; the endless lakes and caribou paths forged into tundra, the sparse trees dotting the tree line amidst a fall backdrop of crimson reds, bright oranges and dark greens.
 The plane lands on the private strip beside Arctic Haven Wilderness Lodge.
 Nestled on the tree line, Arctic Haven is situated on the shores of one of the largest expanses of water on the Barrens, the eighty-four kilometre long Ennadai Lake.
 Guests are welcomed into the lodge, a short introduction is given and guests are given the opportunity to settle into their private rooms.